EdwardKoay/TPGTelecomReturnBot/README.md

 # TPGTelecomReturnBot
 WIP

-An Python script using xlwings to format returning routers data from customers into specific cells in the spreadsheet and with the use of selenium to web automate and web scrape data on the router faulty return reason.
+A Python script using xlwings to format returning routers data from customers into specific cells in the spreadsheet and with the use of selenium to web automate and web scrape data on the faulty return reasons for routers/modems/set top boxes.